mattrussell2/gradescope-autograder/README.md

 # TODOS
 * Update the funcationality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
 Also, need to verify that the various filter, etc. options work as expected.
+* Implement stronger security protocols around autograding files, etc. It should be enough to create a non-sudo user in the build phase, to chmod the repo to be +x only, and then to add an argument to the RUN function which executes the provided code string as the non-root user.

 # Changelog
+## [1.4.1] - 2023-05-24
+* Changed
+    * `bin/run_autograder` - delete the file that contains the postgres URL prior to executing the autograder.
+    * `README.md` - added more security TODOs.

 ## [1.4.0] - 2023-05-24
 * Added
     * `etc/token_config.ini` - token management configuration